Downlink/test/Readme.md

 ### Client API To Control GPIO Output Resources

-There are two ways we can set or control (on/off) the GPIO output state from remote devices.
+Similar with GPIO input access, there are two ways we can set or control (on/off) the GPIO output state from remote devices.

 ```js
 const { Client } = require('m2m');